-Annual salaries for these positions shall be paid bi-weekly with a base amount of \$14,273.69 in 2021-22 with annual increases equivalent to the Canadian Consumer Price Index.
+Hourly wage for these positions shall be paid bi-weekly with a base amount of \$15.96 in 2023-24 with annual increases equivalent to the Canadian Consumer Price Index.

 OUTSIDE COMMITMENTS

 The Vice Presidents must make all efforts to ensure that they are available during the day, evenings, and most weekends for all BUSU, Student or University related activities, including but not limited to official events, campaigns, meetings, etc. that arise regularly, except with prior approval from BUSU Board.